WebOfTrustInfo/rwot11-the-hague/draft-documents/data-exchange-agreements-with-oca.md

   <tr>
    <td><code>proof []</code>
    </td>
-   <td>Encapsulates the event signatures that allows anyone (e.g. an auditor) to verify the authenticity and source of the data agreement.
+   <td>Encapsulation of the event signatures that allows anyone (e.g. an auditor) to verify the authenticity and source of the data agreement.
 It uses linked data proofs as per W3C and contains a set of attributes that represent a Linked Data digital proof and the parameters required to verify it
    </td>
   </tr>
   <tr>